How often should you wash your dog

 Try to be as casual as you can about the whole process to keep your dog calm.
 If you can, do it in the same location every time; this will help.

 Enlist a partner to help you.
 One of you can hold the dog still whilst the other does the washing.
 Two is better for lifting also.

 As efficiently as you can, thoroughly wet your dog and then apply a small amount of shampoo, working it to a lather, like washing your own hair.
 Then, rinse your dog and commence with drying.

 Avoid getting soap in your dog’s eyes.
 Dogs that don’t like getting their heads wet can have their faces and ears wiped with a wet washcloth.

-Whenever possible, use warm water, checking it first on your own arm to make sure it’s not too cold or too hot (scalding water from the tap can burn your dog).
+Whenever possible use warm water, checking it first on your own arm to make sure it’s not too cold or too hot (scalding water from the tap can burn your dog).
 If you're washing your dog outside and your dog doesn’t like cold water, one option is to fill a trough or bucket with warm water first and use a cup to wet and rinse your dog.

-Your dog will need drying afterward.
-Short-haired dogs usually dry in a jiffy after a light toweling, but long-haired pups may need a hair dryer set on low or time in the sun to dry fully.
+Your dog will need drying afterwards.
+Short-haired dogs usually dry in a jiffy after a light towelling, but long-haired pups may need a hair dryer set on low or time in the sun to dry fully.
 Avoid bathing your dog on cold, windy days if possible.
 If you need to use a hair dryer, get your dog used to the sound of it first before bath time.

-Find dog washers, fastFind a dog washer
+Find dog washers, fastFind a Dog Washer

 Dog Washing FAQs